SajadKenani/MeemApplication/README.md

 # Mobile Store Application

 ## Overview
-This mobile store application is designed to allow users to browse products, add them to their favorites, and place orders.
-Orders are processed and sent to a dashboard for easy management.
-The system consists of a mobile app, dashboard, and server, each with specific features and functions.

-- **Frontend (Mobile)**: React Native for user-facing mobile app.
-- **Frontend (Dashboard)**: React for the admin dashboard.
+The Mobile Store Application enables users to browse products, add items to favorites, and place orders, which are then managed via an admin dashboard.
+This application is divided into three main parts:
+- **Mobile App (React Native)**: User-facing app for browsing and ordering.
+- **Admin Dashboard (React)**: Web dashboard for managing orders.
-- **Backend**: Golang server integrated with MySQL database.
+- **Backend Server (Golang)**: Handles API requests and interacts with a MySQL database.

 ## Features
-- **User Authentication**: Users can sign up and sign in.
+- **User Registration & Authentication**: Users can create accounts, log in, and log out.
-- **Product Management**: Products can be viewed, favorited, and ordered.
-- **Order Management**: Orders placed by users are displayed in the admin dashboard.
+- **Product Browsing**: Users can view a list of available products with detailed information.
 - **Favorites**: Users can add products to their favorites for quick access.
+- **Order Placement**: Users can place orders, which are then sent to the admin dashboard for tracking.
+- **Admin Dashboard**: Admins can view and manage orders placed by users.

 ## Database Structure